Ollie-Judge/skate-shop/README.md

 ---------
 ## Issues when making the project

-During the creation of the project i discovered that my secret key was exposed and needed to remove the secret key which was in my main settings.py file and make a new secret key and relocate it to my env.py file which is a secure file not accessible out side of the workspace.
+During the creation of the project I discovered that my secret key was exposed and needed to remove the secret key which was in my main settings.py file and make a new secret key and relocate it to my env.py file which is a secure file not accessible out side of the workspace.

 ---------
 ## Credits